wuchengyuan88/Magnus-Representation/README.txt

 e1 to e69 are the genome sequences for the 69 filoviruses (data from GenBank).

+b1 to b59 are bacterial sequences (data from GenBank).

 magnusvector.py contains Python code to compute the Mean Magnus Vector of a genome sequence.

 distance.py contains Python code to compute the distance matrix of genomes.